softarn/torvalds-number/spec.md

 ### Dos
 - **Undirected Pathfinding:** While relationships are stored as directed (Dev -> Repo), the pathfinding logic must treat the graph as undirected to find links between developers sharing a repository.
-- **Defining the "Number":** The Thorvalds Number is defined as the total number of Repository nodes in the shortest path between the user and Linus Torvalds.
+- **Defining the "Number":** The Torvalds Number is defined as the total number of Repository nodes in the shortest path between the user and Linus Torvalds.
 - **Crawler Stop Condition:** The ingestion script must stop once the database reaches 200,000 nodes (combined total of Developers and Repositories).
 - **Prioritize Quality Data:** Use BFS starting from `torvalds`.
 Filter for repositories with at least 1,000 stars.
 - **Visual Path Logic:** UI must display the sequence: `User -> [Facts] -> Repo -> [Facts] -> User...` until `torvalds`.